 Lesson 3: We can get an inside look at the early days of Trump’s presidency through Comey’s experiences.

 Comey’s experience with the Trump administration was rocky from the beginning.
 When he gave Trump his first briefing on threat levels, he informed Trump and his team that Russians had been attempting to influence the election’s outcome.
 Immediately Trump and his team discussed ways they could use this information to their political advantage.

 Nevertheless, Comey did his best to remain free of bias and expected to serve out the next 10 years as FBI director.
-During Trump’s last call to Comey in April of 2017.
+Until Trump’s last call to Comey in April of 2017.
 Trump expressed his disappointment that Comey wasn’t making more of an effort to “lift the cloud” of the Russia investigation.
 In May, Comey heard the news of his firing along with everyone else while he was in California on the job.

 Comey feels he lost his job for his refusal to influence the FBI investigations on the behalf of the president.
 He leaked his memos to the press, hoping it will lead to an investigation, though he knows there likely isn’t enough evidence right now.
 But he ends by saying sooner or later, justice will prevail.